egoist/querybase/README.md

 ## Download

-Currently for macOS only, you can build it from source code for other platforms.
+Currently for macOS only, you can build it from source code for other platforms but it may not work.
 I plan to release for Windows when the project is more stable.

 https://github.com/egoist/querybase/releases/latest